malvern-cads/malvern-cads.github.io/source/_posts/2019-09-23-interview-techniques.md

 When preparing for an interview it is a good idea to think about the following things:

-- **The environment** - it's probably more comforatable to sit in a casual setting on some beanbags or maybe have a walk outside, than be in a conference room
+- **The environment** - it's probably more comfortable to sit in a casual setting on some beanbags or maybe have a walk outside, than be in a conference room
 - **The framework** - what do you want to find out during the interview?
 - **Tag-teaming** - if you have multiple people conducting the interview, who asks what and when?
 - **Research the person**